Edgar-Donk/edgar-donk.github.io/README.md

 another element just list the extra element.
 ````
 s.configure('mix.TButton', foreground='green',background='red')
-b = ttk.Button(self, text='Friday', style='mix.TButton')
+b = ttk.Button(self, text='Friday', style='mix.TButton') # now change both style and configure from mix.TButton to red.green.TButton
 ````
 We can modify /examples/01two_buttons.py to incorporate the colour changes, we should see something like /examples/02two_coloured_buttons.py.
-Did you notice that the background colour on the second ttk button changed as the mouse moved over it and when the button was pressed.
+Did you notice that the background colour on the second ttk button changed as the mouse moved over it also when the button was pressed.
 The widget inherits all expressly styled properties not overwritten by our style changes, in our case shades of grey from the parent theme.

 That was easy wasn't it, feel like a challenge?
 Let's try modifying a horizontal scrollbar, use the layout and element_options